Get

 Image Credit: Douglas Cliff, Shutterstock

 While paper products are often soft on cats’ paws, they don’t clump, so keeping the litter box smelling fresh sometimes requires extra effort.
-On the other hand, paper litters don’t track much, and they produce less dust than other types.
+On the other hand, paper litters don’t track much and produce less dust than other types.

 Many brands are made from recycled paper.
 They’re biodegradable and excellent options if you’re looking for something sustainable.
 Odor control can sometimes be a challenge with paper litter, but scented products are available to help with the smell.